pragya-shrvs/Green-Taxi-Data-Visualization/README.md

 ## Visual Analysis
-I have drawn the analysis on two different themes:
+I have performed the analysis on two different themes:
 - Driver Earnings
 - Trip Information